neatnik/omg.lol/info/Feedback & Help/contact.md

 ## Keeping things secure?

-You can use this PGPs key to communicate with us securely:
+You can use this PGP key to communicate with us securely:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----